 Amended Bills. -- When a bill, resolution, or memorial passed by the House of Representatives has been amended in the Senate, upon its return to the House, the House shall concur or not concur, or may order the bill referred to a standing committee which shall on that day or the next succeeding day return it to the desk with a committee recommendation for concurrence in such amendment or rejection thereof.
 If the House does not concur, a conference committee may be appointed to confer with a similar committee from the Senate, pursuant to the Joint Rule on Conference Committees.

-Attaches, Selection, Removal, Duties and Compensation. -- The House shall by resolution determine the attaches to serve the House during each session and the compensation to be paid therefor.
-The Speaker of the House shall select all attaches and they shall serve at his pleasure.
+Attaches, Selection, Removal, Duties and Compensation. -- The selection and compensation of the attaches to serve the House during each session shall be determined by the Speaker.
+All attaches shall serve at the pleasure of the Speaker.
 The Speaker shall prescribe the duties of all attaches and have general supervision of all attaches in the performance of their duties.
 Actions by the Speaker pursuant to this rule shall be taken after consultation with the majority and minority leadership.

 Recording, Filming or Transmission. -- Except newsmen accredited as provided in Joint Rule 14, no person shall tape record, film or transmit by other means, live proceedings of the House of Representatives or committees thereof without consent of the presiding officer or leave of the body.
 In the event authorized recording, filming or transmission of live proceedings by persons other than those covered by Joint Rule 14, the presiding officer shall notify all present they are being thus recorded, filmed or transmitted.